Two U.S. Plague Cases: Fatal in Arizona, Patient Recovering in California

 A patient in northern Arizona has died from pneumonic plague after arriving at Flagstaff Medical Center’s emergency department with severe symptoms.
 Despite “appropriate initial management” and “attempts to provide life-saving resuscitation,” the patient died the same day, according to Northern Arizona Healthcare officials.

-This recent case coincided with a notable die-off of prairie dogs near Flagstaff, which often serves as an early warning sign of plague activity in an area.
-Prairie dogs and other rodents frequently carry infected fleas that transmit the disease to humans through bites.
+The case coincided with a die-off of prairie dogs near Flagstaff, which often signals plague activity in the area.
+Rodents such as prairie dogs and squirrels carry infected fleas that can transmit the disease to humans.

 Plague Symptoms